 First and foremost, we want to thank all of our loyal followers from across the world who are so dedicated to this awesome movement.
 We know we would be nowhere without all your support.

-When we officially became a certified nonprofit back in 2009, we had a dream that this movement would spread across the globe and be comprised of diverse Fighters from all different backgrounds, races, and beliefs.
+When we officially became a certified nonprofit ten years ago back in 2009, we had a dream that this movement would spread across the globe and be comprised of diverse Fighters from all different backgrounds, races, and beliefs.
 Over the past few years, it has been absolutely amazing to see that dream become a reality.
 We’ve seen the conversation start to change the subject and we couldn’t be more stoked about the reach that this awareness campaign has gained.
-We know that this is only the beginning and we can’t wait to see where the movement will be in another eight years.
+We know that this is only the beginning and we can’t wait to see where the movement will be in another ten years.

 With a cause like ours, we believe it is imperative that our Fighters know exactly what they are supporting, why they are doing it, and why it is important.